ranim-dot/grinding_leetcode/README.md

 # Grinding Leetcode

 ## December 28, 2023
 On Days 2 and 3, I faced some difficulties, but the journey was rewarding as I delved into new concepts.
-I struggled with Sets, Dictionaries and Slicing , but the experience deepened my understanding.
+I struggled with Sets, Dictionaries, and Slicing, but the experience deepened my understanding.

 **Reflective Analysis:**
 - Learned about Dictionary and Sets.